+FIGURE 1

-FIGURE 1 Most representative micrographs of the type of adhesive failure found in the test
+Most representative micrographs of the type of adhesive failure found in the test

-To an adhesive failure on an interface sandblasted and tested immediately.
-The arrow shows the limit where resinous cement was.
-B shows a mixed fault.
-The arrow marks the limit between cement and ceramic.
-C shows cohesive failure.
-It is observed that the ceramic broke in its entire thickness and reveals the bottom of the test body.
-Images D to F show aged test bodies.
-The arrows indicate the areas where moisture penetrated and produced hydrolysis and therefore fracture of the cement.
-F shows a cohesive type of fracture after the material has aged, in the AHS group.
-You can see the large fracture that occurred in the ceramic with this surface treatment.
+Figure 3 shows six microphotographs of the types of failures found in the material debonding test.
+A) An adhesive failure is observed in a sandblasted interface immediately tested.
+The arrow points to the boundary where the resin cement was.
+B) It shows a mixed failure, and the arrow marks the boundary between the cement and the ceramic.
+C) A cohesive failure is observed in which the ceramic broke throughout its thickness and the bottom of the test specimen can be seen.
+Images D to F show aged test specimens.
+In them, the arrows indicate the areas where moisture penetrated, producing hydrolysis and, therefore, fracture of the cement.
+Furthermore, F) allows a cohesive fracture to be observed after ageing of the material in the AHS group.
+A large fracture occurred in the ceramic with this surface treatment.